pola-rs/polars-book/user_guide/src/optimizations/lazy/predicate-pushdown.md

 {{#include ../../outputs/predicate_pushdown/output1.txt}}
 ```

-Above we see that from the 10 Million rows, 61503 rows match our predicate.
+Above we see that from the 10 Million rows, 656 rows match our predicate.

-## Break it down
+## Visualising a query plan

 In `Polars` we can visualize the query plan.
-Let's take a look.
+First we visualise the non-optimized plan by setting `optimized=False`.

 ```python
 q1.show_graph(optimized=False)